About Physical Literacy

 Live 5-2-1-0 Playbox

 Live 5-2-1-0 Playboxes offer parents and caregivers new ideas on how to play with their kids supplying the necessary games and sports equipment and providing unlimited access and opportunity for families to get outdoors and engage with other families through active play.
 Playboxes help to enhance environments and remove some of the barriers to access for active outdoor play, as well as foster social connectedness.
-For more information on where to find the playboxes please check out the Live 5-2-1-0 webpage.
+Check out the Live 5-2-1-0 webpage for more information and where to find the playboxes.

 Need more information or just want to learn more about Physical Literacy?
 Check out the list of informative links below.